gwlucastrig/gridfour/README.md

 ## An Old Idea Made New
 The first module created for the Gridfour Software Project is the G93 grid-based data compression and file management module.
-Gridfour's G93 classes help Java applications manage raster (grid) data in situations where the size of the data exceeds what could reasonably be kept in memory.
+Gridfour's G93 API helps Java applications manage raster (grid) data in situations where the size of the data exceeds what could reasonably be kept in memory.
 It also provides a file-based utility for the persistent storage of data between runs.
 And, finally, it includes custom